andrew henderson menu

 Sounds like something you’ll be interested in?
 Set up a call with us today to explore your second citizenship and residency options.

-Now that we’ve covered Maltese housing in detail (the most significant aspect of living somewhere), we’ll discuss the miscellaneous costs like food, transportation, healthcare, etc.
+Now that we’ve covered Maltese housing in detail (the most significant aspect of living somewhere), we’ll discuss the miscellaneous costs like food, transportation and healthcare.

 Malta doesn’t have much farmland, so most of the food is imported.
 Even so, food prices are pretty affordable compared to some Western countries.
 Ferries arrive daily from Italy, transporting goods from all over Europe.